Poolitzer/spotify_telegram_bio_updater/README.md

 ## Important Information

 You can shut the bot down if you want/need to.
 Write `//stop` anywhere you want.
-If you change the command, edit SHUTDOWN_COMMAND in the [constants](/constants.py).
+If you want to change the command, edit SHUTDOWN_COMMAND in the [constants](/constants.py).

 ## Issues?
 Need help?
 Want to tell me something?